 Areas of Undergraduate Study:

-Animation; Architecture, Interior Architecture, and Designed Objects; Art and Technology; Art Education; Art History; Ceramics; Fashion Design; Fiber and Material Studies; Film, Video, and New Media; Painting, Drawing; Performance; Photography; Printmedia; Sculpture; Sound; Visual and Critical Studies; Visual Communication Design; Writing
+Animation; Architecture, Interior Architecture, and Designed Objects; Art and Technology; Art Education; Art History; Ceramics; Fashion Design; Fiber and Material Studies; Film, Video, and New Media; Painting and Drawing; Performance; Photography; Printmedia; Sculpture; Sound; Visual and Critical Studies; Visual Communication Design; Writing

 15 graduate degrees and two post-baccalaureate certificates